CadQuery/cadquery/doc/importexport.rst

 * STL and AMF files are mesh-based formats which are typically used in additive manufacturing (i.e. 3D printing).
 AMF files support more features, but are not as universally supported as STL files.
 * TJS is short for ThreeJS, and is a JSON mesh format that is useful for displaying 3D models in web browsers.
 The TJS format is used to display embedded 3D examples within the CadQuery documentation.
 * VRML is a mesh-based format for representing interactive 3D objects in a web browser.
+* VTP is a mesh-based format used by the VTK library.

 Importing DXF
 ##############